HL7/fhir-us-mcc/input/pagecontent/mcc_value_set_libraries_and_usage.md

 The value sets in the MCC Value Set Library pages are not bound within any profile.
-The child pages here contain "libraries" of value sets that may be used with MCC Profiles and where within the profile they should be used.
+The Value Set Library pages contain "libraries" of value sets that may be used with MCC Profiles and where within the profile they should be used.
+Not all of the profiles have additional value sets defined beyond those already defined in the US Core profile.
+In some cases there is a Value set library page even if no additional sets were developed, to call out the Gravity SDOH value sets and/or if it was deemed important to call out the US Core Profile "main" value set (e.g. those bound at Resource.code) for higher-level stakeholders of the IG.

 You must have an NLM/UMLS account to access.
 There is no charge for an account.
 All of these value sets are housed in the NLM Value Set Authority Center (VSAC).